iscaas/NASA-AI-Temp/README.md

 <![SA3C based GTO to GEO transfer](/readmeplots/GTO-GEO.gif) > | <![SA3C based S-GTO to GEO transfer](/readmeplots/SuperGTO-GEO.gif) >

 ## Files Description
-Circular2body and CisLunar3body folders contains the code, plots and Final optimized weights.
-Circular2body folder contains the code for the following GEO targeted scenerios ie:
-1. GTO-1 to GEO
-2. GTO-2 to GEO
-3. Super-GTO-1 to GEO

-CisLunar3body folder contains the code for NRHO and Patch-point targeted scenerios.

-    In these folder :
-         - `config.py`: Contains the general configurations or initial parameters to run the code.
-         - 'scenerios.py': Contains the Scenerios Specific configurations.
-         - 'Spacecraft_Env.py' and 'enviornment.py': Contains general RL and Model specific enviornemnt functions.
-         - 'SA3C_test.py' is the main code file to reproduce the results while using trained weights.
-         - 'SA3C_train.py' is used to train the model from scratch.

-## Files Description
 #### Circular2body Folder